August 1, 2007

 In Taoism, it is the Golden Palace, the realm of t'ai-chi, the domain of the

-Realms, the root of existence of all things.
-Althought it is given
+Three Pure Realms, the root of existence of all things.
+Although it is given

 - Cultivating